Firstly, the Fashion & Textile Design A level offers a diverse and creative approach to fabric development.

-What will this course prepare me for?
+What will this Fashion & Textile Design A Level course prepare me for?

 Course Entry Requirements

-Any Art & Design GCSE Grade 4 or a Technology GCSE Grade C including Resistant Materials, Product Design, Graphic Products, Textiles or equivalent.
+Any Art & Design GCSE Grade 4 or a Technology GCSE Grade 4, for instance, Resistant Materials, Product Design, Graphic Products, Textiles or equivalent.
 If you haven’t studied Art, no problem, just come and speak to one of the tutors.